Private, In-Home Tutoring in Pleasant Valley, New York

-SchoolTutoring Academy’s tutoring programs for Pleasant Valley students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pleasant Valley, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 People living in the Town of Pleasant Valley will attend the Arlington Central School District (ACSD).
 The ACSD works to educate its students through the guidance of the New York State Education Department (NYSED) and the adopted Common Core State Standards (CCSS).
 This curriculum focuses on literacy for all subject matter and competencies with numbers.
 From kindergarten through grade twelve, the goal of the ACSD is to prepare its students for post-secondary education and work.
 There is additionally an emphasis on preparing students for the rigors of college and career.
 A robust career-tech curriculum ensures that students think about their career options and have the tools they need to make a plan for their future success.